-- The court's bilingual employee will be used to provide in-person interpreting services. - A bilingual attorney will be used to provide either in-person or remote interpreting services. - A bilingual advocate will be used to provide either in-person or remote interpreting services. - An individual from a local community organization will be used to provide either in-person or remote interpreting services. - An interpreter from a local hospital will be used to provide either in-person or remote interpreting services. - An individual from a local college will be used to provide either in-person or remote interpreting services. - A family member or friend will be used to provide either in-person or remote interpreting services. - Other:

-The court date will be rescheduled so an interpreter can be available.
+The court's bilingual employee will be used to provide in-person interpreting services.

+A bilingual advocate will be used to provide either in-person or remote interpreting services.

+An individual from a local community organization will be used to provide either in-person or remote interpreting services.

+An interpreter from a local hospital will be used to provide either in-person or remote interpreting services.

+An individual from a local college will be used to provide either in-person or remote interpreting services.